langfuse/langfuse-docs/pages/docs/prompts/example-openai-functions.md

+---
+description: Cookbook on how to use Langfuse Prompt Management to version control prompts collaboratively when using OpenAI functions.
+category: Prompt Management
+---

 # Example: Langfuse Prompt Management for OpenAI functions (Python)

 Langfuse [Prompt Management](https://langfuse.com/docs/prompts) helps to version control and manage prompts collaboratively in one place.
 This example demostrates how to use the flexible `config` object on Langfuse prompts to store function calling options and model parameters.